 The next stage

-Sydney Park will be the primary site for the city farm and investigations for a secondary site around the Powerhouse Museum, Ultimo are ongoing.
+Sydney Park will be the site for the city farm.

 A city farm community day was held in Sydney Park in mid-2012 where community members gave their input for the upcoming project.
 Key themes from the community included: